smartgrade/react-pdf/packages/render/README.md

 ### node.type

 Mandatory field specifiying the type of the particular node.
-The full list of types can be found and imported from `@react-pdf/primitives`
+The full list of types can be found and imported from `smartgrade-react-pdf-primitives`

 ### node.box